 Surf ‘n’ Slide Water Park, Moses Lake, Washington.

 Some municipal pools just do it right.
 This outdoor waterpark is like a mini-amusement park, with big (200 feet) and small slides, a lazy river, zero-depth entry points and a wet-sand playground for the littles and a surf simulator.
-Located off of I-90 between Spokane and the Cascades, this is a nice place to stop and cool off for a few hours.
-Admission $8-10 pp, so a pretty good deal.
+Located just off of I-90 between Spokane and Seattle, this is a nice place to stop and cool off for a few hours.
+Admission is cheap, so a pretty good deal.